 Snow drought in the High Atlas of Morocco

-There is almost no snow in the High Atlas mountains now.
+There is currently almost no snow in the High Atlas mountains.

 Image captured on 2020-Mar-04 by Terra/MODIS (corrected reflectance in false color composite: Red = Band 7, Green = Band 2, Blue = Band 1).
 The snow appears in light blue.

-Even in the Toubkal massif which culminates at 4167 m above sea level is almost clear of snow.
+Even the Toubkal massif, which culminates at 4167 m above sea level, is almost snow-free.

 2020-02-26, Sentinel-2A L1C, True color

-However, the snow cover area is known to be highly variable in the High Atlas (Marchane et al. 2015; Baba et al. 2018).
-How does it compare to previous years?
+The snow cover area is known to be highly variable in the High Atlas (Marchane et al. 2015; Baba et al. 2018).
+How does the current situation compare to previous years?

-The MODIS archive provides daily images since 2000.
-I selected one image with low cloud cover in early March for each year.
+The MODIS sensor acquired daily images of the Earth since 2000.
+I selected one clear-sky image of the High Atlas in early March of every year since 2000.

 Time series of Terra/MODIS images.
 All images were acquired between 03 and 09 March.